A Canadian university may nominate one or more candidates. Each candidate must meet the eligibility criteria.

 - reprinted articles

 - teaching awards, travel grants

 - visiting professor, chair or distinguished scholar positions

 Send a document that describes the nominee’s current research program, and the research planned during the period of the award.
 The document should be a maximum of 6 pages including references and works cited.

 Send a copy of a recent paper by the nominee, together with abstracts of four additional papers.
 These may be either published or unpublished and authored or co-authored by the nominee.

-If the nominee would like to provide a reference, they may submit a letter from an independent referee.
+The nominee is encouraged but not required to have an independent referee submit a letter on their behalf.
 A signed copy of the letter should be sent by the referee to .